pponce/homebridge-script2/README.md

 ==============

 Run custom scripts on the HomeBridge platform.
-Based on the work done by XXCOMABT
+Based on the work done by XXCOMBAT
 Original plugin https://github.com/xxcombat/homebridge-script

 This fork Works with latest file-exists and can work with a file flag or state script to determin current on/off state.